 When we are called to part it gives us inward pain

 but we shall still be joined in heart and hope to meet again.

-We can get mad each other and disagree with each other, and yet we remind ourselves that we are together in Jesus Christ.
+We can get mad at each other and disagree with each other, yet we remind ourselves that we are together in Jesus Christ.
 In this time we need to remind ourselves of this daily!